IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    | Instant messaging |   baz-80   | Messaging application |
    | document collaboration |  baz-90  | Real-time document editing application |
    {: #ag-example title='Application Group Example'}

+## Relations Between Different Endpoint Groups

+  Policies enforcement can be targeted to different endpoint groups in different scenarios.
+  For example, when a user connects to the network and accesses an application hosted on one or multiple devices, access policies may be applied to different user groups.
+  In some cases, applications and devices may operate and run without requiring any user interventions or access rules not differentiating between different users.
+  This enables policies to be applied to the application or device group.
+  A device group can be used when there is only one single application running on the device or different applications running but with the same access control rules.
+  If there is an application running on different devices/VMs/containers, it is simpler to apply a single policy to the application group.

 # The UCL Extension to the ACL Module